iusrepo/ius.io/docs/LifeCycle.md

 # Life Cycle

+## OS Life Cycle
 IUS only supports the current base release for RHEL and CentOS.
 Older point releases and other distributions based on Red Hat may work, but with limited resource we focus efforts on our supported OSes.

+## Package Life Cycle
-Also, IUS packages work differently from Red Hat/CentOS packages when it comes life cycle management/EOL (end of life).
+IUS packages work differently from Red Hat/CentOS packages when it comes life cycle management/EOL (end of life).
 Generally, Red Hat/CentOS will support and backport packages for the entire life span of the OS release, even if the upstream project has ended support for the version in question.
 IUS follows the